-After the installation process of the vSIM is completed, see the SR OS documents, as listed in the 7450 ESS, 7750 SR, and 7950 XRS Documentation Suite Overview, part number 3HE 17144 AAAX TQZZA.
+After the installation process of the vSIM is completed, see the SR OS documents, as listed in the 7450 ESS, 7750 SR, and 7950 XRS Guide to Documentation, part number 3HE 17144 AAAx TQZZA.
 These documents contain information about the software configuration and the command line interface (CLI) that is used to configure network parameters and services.